curvegrid/go-ethereum-wiki/Setting-up-monitoring-on-local-cluster.md

 This page describes how to set up a monitoring site, [like this one](http://eth-netstats.herokuapp.com/), for your private network.
 It builds upon [this wiki article](https://github.com/ethereum/go-ethereum/wiki/Setting-up-private-network-or-local-cluster) and assumes you've created a local cluster using [this script (cluster)](https://gist.githubusercontent.com/kobigurk/a12dbb580507bbd4382d/raw/25f26c6cde0c130030310a51883ce8dffaa1e805/cluster).

+The monitoring system consists of two components:

+1. **eth-netstats** - the monitoring site which lists the nodes.
+2. **eth-net-intelligence-api** - these are processes that communicate with the ethereum client using RPC and push the data to the monitoring site.

 #Monitoring site
 Clone the repo and install dependencies: